 While prescription and over-the-counter medications can offer relief, they often come with nasty side effects, including fatigue, nausea, dizziness, and constipation.

 For people who experience daily unbearable pain, prolonged use of painkillers could pose significant long-term health risks, ranging from addiction and dependence to kidney damage.
-The good news is CBD may offer a natural, non-pharmaceutical source of relief.
-While supplements cannot replace a doctor’s prescription, CBD can be a helpful complement.
+The good news is, CBD may offer a natural, non-pharmaceutical source of support.
+While supplements should not replace a doctor’s prescription, CBD can be a helpful complement.

 Pain is often associated with inflammation, both of which are alarm bells set off by the immune system to tell us something is wrong.

 Many prescription and over-the-counter medications work by modulating pain and inflammation simultaneously.
-CBD does the same thing without the high risk of severe side effects (constipation, nausea or vomiting, and addiction, to name a few) associated with many painkillers.
+CBD supports these systems to help them function at their best, without the high risk of severe side effects (constipation, nausea or vomiting, and addiction, to name a few) associated with many painkillers.

 CBD works by interacting with the endocannabinoid system (ECS), an intricate network of neurotransmitters (endocannabinoids) and receptors located throughout the brain and body.
 The ECS is responsible for a range of functions, including immune response, sleep, mood, memory, appetite, reproduction, and pain sensation.
 CBD influences the ECS’ CB2 receptors, which are primarily associated with the immune system, including immune responses such as pain and inflammation.

-A growing body of evidence suggests CBD can treat pain associated with a broad range of ailments, from menstrual cramps to arthritis and chronic back pain to multiple sclerosis.
+A growing body of evidence suggests CBD can support the body when it is managing any of a broad range of ailments, from menstrual cramps to arthritis and chronic back pain to multiple sclerosis.

 One study published in the 2017 journal Pain found CBD can prevent and reduce osteoarthritis pain and joint neuropathy by reducing inflammation and protecting the nerves.
-A survey from the Arthritis Foundation confirmed many people are successfully using CBD to treat arthritis pain.
+A survey from the Arthritis Foundation confirmed many people are attempting to use CBD to help manage their arthritis pain response.

-An overwhelming majority of respondents reported they have used, currently use, or are considering using CBD for pain relief and arthritis management.
+An overwhelming majority of respondents reported they have used, currently use, or are considering using CBD to help support their body when dealing with arthritis.
 Almost 90% of those who use CBD do so every day or several times a week.

-Another study, based in Uruguay, examined CBD's effects in treating chronic pain in kidney transplant patients.
+Another study, based in Uruguay, examined CBD’s effects on chronic pain in kidney transplant patients.
 The study included seven patients, ages 58 to 75.
 The results were very promising.
-Two patients had complete pain reduction, four had a partial decrease within the first 15 days, while only one had no change in their pain level.
+Two patients reported complete pain reduction, four had a partial decrease within the first 15 days, while only one had no change in their pain level.

-To date, most research has involved animal subjects, and more studies using human participants are needed to understand better how we can most effectively use CBD for pain management.
-However, preliminary research shows it may help an array of issues, including migraines, arthritis, cancer, and other neuropathic pain.
+To date, most research has involved animal subjects, and more studies using human participants are needed to understand better how we can most effectively employ CBD for managing our pain response.
+However, preliminary research shows it may be medically recommended in the future for ailments including migraines, arthritis, cancer, and other neuropathic pain.